unbxd/search-JS-library/index.md

 {: .note-title }
 > Important Note
 >
-> This document is ONLY for the customers using the new console.
-For the older version, [refer to the documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/).
+> This document is ONLY for the customers using the new console.Please refer to [this documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/) for the older version.
 Since we are gradually migrating all our customers toward our new upgraded console, we would slowly **deprecate** the older version.

 # Introduction